linuxkit/rtf/README.md

 If you prefer a bit more information in the log files use:
 ```
-rtf -x run
+rtf -v run -x
 ```

-This executes the tests with `-x` and thus logs all commands executed.
+This executes the tests with `-x`, logging all commands executed to `stderr`;
+and with `-v`, causing `stderr` to be displayed to the console.

 For a CI system, where the output is displayed on a web page use:
 ```
-rtf -x -vvv run
+rtf -vvv run -x
 ```

 This prints the same information logged to the log file to the console.